-Whenever I see a patient at the Women to Women clinic, who is experiencing life-disrupting symptoms, one of the first things we talk about is her diet.
-I have learned over the years that the old adage “you are what you eat” is so very true, especially during the transition before and after menopause.
+Whenever I see a patient who is experiencing symptoms that are disrupting her life, one of the first things we talk about is her diet.
+I have learned and stressed over the years that the old adage “you are what you eat” is so very true, especially during the transitional times both before and after menopause.

-Eating plenty of healthy proteins such as grass fed beef, bison, and wild caught fish, organic fruits and vegetables, and healthy fats such as grass-fed butter, coconut oil, avocados, and olive oil always makes my patients feel better.
-That’s because these “real” foods provide the nutrients a body needs to stay healthy, heal, and keep hormones in balance.
+Eating plenty of healthy proteins such as grass fed beef, bison, and wild caught fish, organic fruits and vegetables, and healthy fats such as grass-fed butter, coconut oil, avocados, and olive oil makes a huge difference for the women I work with.
+That’s because these real, whole foods provide the nutrients a body needs to stay healthy, to heal, and to keep hormones in balance.

-I know that there is more to being symptom-free than just your diet, but I can’t emphasize enough the role your food choices play.
-Every once in awhile, though, I’ll see a woman who is doing a good job eating healthy whole foods and still finds herself struggling with hormonal balance.
-That may be because many of the foods we eat contain ingredients that can disrupt our hormones and some of them may come as a surprise to you.
+I can’t emphasize enough the role your food choices play in your health.
+But sometimes, I meet a woman who is doing a really good job eating healthy, whole foods and avoiding processed foods and sugar, and she still finds herself struggling with hormonal balance.
+There are often other factors at play here, like stress.
+But another important factor to consider?
+Many of the most common foods in our kitchens may contain ingredients that can disrupt our hormones, and some of them may come as a surprise to you.

-Media headlines have told us not to eat red meat (something that has been misunderstood and misinterpreted; we’ll talk about this more soon).
+Media headlines have told us that it’s healthiest to avoid red meat (something that has been misunderstood and misinterpreted; we’ll talk about this more soon).
 Many women have turned to chicken instead, thinking it’s a healthier protein choice.
-In fact, the biggest concern about the animal foods we eat is what those animals themselves are eating: when we eat animals and animal products, we take in whatever they have eaten or been exposed to because it remains in their fat cells.
-That’s why animals eating a natural diet such as grass-fed beef, bison, pastured pork and wild caught fish make the best choices.
+In fact, the biggest concern about the animal foods we eat is what those animals themselves are eating.
+When we eat animals and animal products, we take in whatever they have eaten or been exposed to, because it remains in their fat cells.
+That’s why animals eating a natural diet (like grass-fed beef, bison, pastured pork and wild caught fish) make the best choices.

 A chicken’s natural diet is grass and bugs, a combination of healthy protein and grass that has soaked up the vitamin D and energy of the sun.
-It is extremely difficult to find a chicken or turkey that has been allowed to eat a natural diet these days, unless you go to a small local farm and they sell it to you directly.
-Even organic chicken and turkey is raised on feed.
+Unfortunately, these days, it’s extremely difficult to find a chicken or turkey that has been allowed to eat a natural diet!
+The best option, though not always feasible, is to purchase chicken directly from a small, local farm.
+Even organic chicken and turkey, while certainly a better option, is raised on feed.

-Heavy use of soy means that you are ingesting high doses of estrogen, which can be especially disruptive to your hormone cycles (we’ll talk more about this in a minute).
+Heavy use of soy means that you are ingesting high doses of GMO soy, which can be especially disruptive to your hormonal balance, especially in times of hormonal fluctuation like perimenopause.

 In addition, most chicken is raised on antibiotics in order to resist disease in the close quarters of a chicken farm.
-If you eat chicken or turkey, it is important that you choose organic.
+For this reason, if you do eat chicken or turkey, it is important that you choose organic.

 Even free-range (which only means they have some outdoor exposure) organic chicken receives feed – but at least the organic version is fed a vegetarian diet (not a chicken’s natural diet, but without animal waste products) that is without genetically modified ingredients (to the extent we know; most soy and corn today is genetically modified and not always identified as such) or toxic synthetic pesticides.